ArefLaly/ArefLaly/README.md

 # 💫 About Me:

 I am an open-minded Full Stack Developer who's ready for new challenges.
 I am specialized in building Management Information Systems (MIS) for organizations and businesses.
-My favorite stack is Laravel, MySql, PostgreSQL, JavaScript/ReactJs, NextJs, Redux, React Query and Tailwind.
+My favorite stack is Laravel, JavaScript/ReactJs, NextJs, Redux, React Query, Tailwind, MySql and PostgreSQL, .
 I like competitive programming and solving problems.⚡🤝 I love working with great people, inspiring others, and being inspired.

 ## 🌐 Socials: